FAQ

 NASP is a US-based organization aims to improve students' educational performance in grades 4-12 by teaching archery skills and life lessons like focus, self-control, and discipline.
 NASP teams typically have 12–24 archers, and team scores are based on the top 12 archers' scores.
 ARS is required to annually certify against NASP-defined safety and curriculum standards in order to participate in their many formal events.

 All practices will be held in the Small Gym at ARS.
-There will be two weeks of "try it out" session (NOT "try out") for Stars to learn about archery and shoot some arrows before they commit to joining the team (Date and time TBD for 25-26 season).
+Practice begins Thursday, Sept 4th.
+We encourage Stars new to archery to join us for the first 3 weeks to learn about archery and shoot some arrows before they commit to joining the team.

 Archers must attend ONE weekday practice, and Saturday practices as scheduled.